emilwidlund/framer-form/README.md

 ![alt text](https://github.com/emilwidlund/framer-form/blob/master/marketing/banner.png?raw=true)

-Framer Form is a <a href="https://framer.com" target="_blank">Framer</a>-module built with the purpose of exposing an extremely easy-to-use API for rendering 3D-graphics.
-Its purpose is not to reinvent and improve existing WebGL-rendering techniques, its purpose is rather to take existing techniques & libraries and expose them in the Framer Environment.
+Framer Form is a <a href="https://framer.com" target="_blank">Framer</a>-module built with the purpose of exposing a simple API for rendering 3D-graphics.
+Its purpose is to take existing 3D-techniques & libraries and expose them in the Framer Environment.
 It is built to support common Framer-concepts like Animations, States & Events in mind.

 ### What can you expect from this module?